 If you want a super simple, festive Easter Cookies recipe, I’ve got you covered.
 After some blogger buzz about White Chocolate M and M’s, I had to nab a couple of bags (check your local Target), but Easter milk chocolate M&M’s are also an option.
 Plus, using brown butter gives a subtle boost of deliciousness.

 Their pastel shells were perfect for the task at hand.
 This recipe only makes 12 cookies.
 That was the one and only complaint about these Easter Cookies.
 My dear hubby realized the cookie jar would be empty soon.
 But they are HUGE and wonderful, so savor every bite.

 What Is Brown Butter?

-Brown butter is butter which is melted then cooked until the milk solids start to brown.
+Brown butter is butter that is melted then cooked until the milk solids start to brown.
 This process transforms ordinary butter into liquid gold with a nutty aroma!
-It is used in sauces, like brown butter with sage on pasta or as a way to kick up the flavor of desserts like in these cookies or banana bread!
+It is used in sauces, like brown butter with sage on pasta, or as a way to kick up the flavor of desserts like in these cookies or banana bread!

 - Start by cutting the butter into pieces in a heavy saucepan.
 It’s easier to watch the color change if the pan’s interior is stainless instead of a dark color.